 Love and Respect in the Victorian Age Exhibition

-NEW for visitors in 2017 is the chance to see rare Victorian artefacts in Bowhill’s new exhibition space.
+Visitors to Bowhill House will have the chance to see rare Victorian artefacts in Bowhill’s new exhibition space.
 Entitled ‘Love and Respect in the Victorian Age’, it will showcase a range of around 70 items including silver, porcelain, jewellery, books and manuscripts, paintings and miniatures.

 The creation of this dedicated exhibition venue at Bowhill will enable greater access for visitors wishing to view items from the world-renowned Buccleuch Collection.